Abdulghani-Alhamwi/DVLD/README.md

 The business layer contains test-related domain and appointment logic, including:

-* test scheduling
+* Test scheduling
-* test result persistence
+* Test result persistence
-* passed-test validation
+* Passed-test validation
-* appointment availability
+* Appointment availability
-* license history
+* License history

+---

+## 📁 Repository Notes :

+The repository contains the source code, project files, database design assets, and Visual Studio project structure required to work with the application.

+The database design files include the DVLD ERD and relational schema.

+For a clean Git repository, Visual Studio build and IDE artifacts such as `.vs`, `bin`, and `obj` should be excluded using `.gitignore`.

+---

 ## 🤝 Contributing :